This feels like a good time to say something profound, which leads me to this:

 Instructions

-- Filling: Melt the butter in a large oven-safe Dutch oven or pan.
-Add the thyme and shallots; sauté for 5 minutes.
-Add the carrots and celery; sauté for 5 minutes.
-Add the flour; sauté for 1-2 minutes.
-Add a splash of wine; let it sizzle out.
-Slowly and gradually, add the milk and the chicken broth, stirring after each addition.
-The mixture should resemble a thick, creamy soup.
+2. Filling: Melt the butter in a large oven-safe Dutch oven or pan.
+Add the shallots, garlic, and thyme; sauté for 5 minutes.
+Add the carrots, celery, and 1 teaspoon of salt; sauté for 5 minutes.
+Add the flour; let it cook for 1-2 minutes.
+Add wine; let it sizzle out.
+The mixture will be sticky and thick.
+Don’t panic.
+You’re doing it right.
+Slowly and gradually, add the chicken broth, milk, and cream.
+Stir and let it rest a bit after each addition.
+After a few minutes the mixture should resemble a thick, creamy soup.
 Add chicken and peas.
-Season with salt, pepper, and lemon juice.
+Season to taste with remaining salt, pepper, and just a tiny bit of lemon juice.
+Remove sprigs of thyme.

-- Bake: Arrange biscuits on top of filling.
+3. Bake: Arrange biscuits on top of filling.
 Brush biscuits with milk or butter for extra browning.
 Bake for 15-20 minutes, until hot, bubbly, and biscuits are cooked through.
+Let rest for 10 minutes before serving and season with salt and pepper to taste!
+YUM.

 Keywords: chicken pot pie, biscuit chicken pot pie, comfort food recipe, chicken pot pie with biscuits